skaraoglu/Wind_Dynamics-UKF-LHO/README.md

 ## Overview

-We apply a UKF-based linearized harmonic oscillator (LHO) estimation pipeline to daily wind speed obser- vations from two meteorological stations in the Sürmeli Depression of eastern Türkiye, spanning nine years (2014-2022, 3287 daily records).
-The analysis framework evolved through a principled sequence of modeling decisions: an ini- tial Hopf bifurcation approach exhibited systematic frequency collapse to the analysis band boundary, motivating the adoption of a linearized harmonic oscillator model whose second-order damped oscillation physics matches the driven dynamics of synoptic weather systems.
+We apply a UKF-based linearized harmonic oscillator (LHO) estimation pipeline to daily wind speed observations from two meteorological stations in the Sürmeli Depression of eastern Türkiye, spanning nine years (2014-2022, 3287 daily records).
+The analysis framework evolved through a principled sequence of modeling decisions: an initial Hopf bifurcation approach exhibited systematic frequency collapse to the analysis band boundary, motivating the adoption of a linearized harmonic oscillator model whose second-order damped oscillation physics matches the driven dynamics of synoptic weather systems.

 ## Project Structure